vladmandic/pigallery/docs/CLIENT-CONFIG.md

     renderThumbnail: 230, // resolution in which to store image thumbnail embedded in result set
     batchProcessing: 1,   // how many images to process in parallel
-                          // can be increased for faster processing, but uses extra GPU memory }
+                          // can be increased for faster processing, but uses extra GPU memory
+    squareImage: false,   // resize proportional to the original image or to a square image
+    registerPWA: true,    // register PWA service worker?
+    facing: true,         // webcam facing front or back
+    memory: false,        // set webgl memory hard limit }
 ```

+Active model configuration can be seen in the client app via 'User' -> 'Params'

 To modify model configuration, edit `model.json` to select active models for both image processing and live video